 This stage can vary depending on the style of carburetor installed on your engine.
 Some have splash plates that needed to be removed to access the jets and float needle.

 Jets are screws with a hole in the center, which allows the fuel to mix with the air.
 The main jet is short and stout, with either a hex or a flat screwdriver head.
 The pilot jet is long and slender and must be removed with a flat head screwdriver.

 Before we finally get down to cleaning, the last thing we need to do is remove the remaining parts from the outside.
 A flat head screwdriver should be used to detach the idle screw.
 It’s the larger screw that changes the engine’s idle RPMs, and can usually be found on the carb’s side.

 Next, remove the air screw.
 This screw moderates the air that flows through the carburetor while the engine is running.

 Remove the choke from the carburetor if possible.

 PRO-TIP: Remove all gaskets and O-rings before cleaning the carburetor and parts.

-The simplest way to clean a carburetor and its components are to soak them in carburetor and parts cleaner, you will want to use enough to where the parts are completely submerged.
+The simplest way to clean a carburetor and its components is to soak them in a carburetor and parts cleaner, you will want to use enough to where the parts are completely submerged.
 This method isn’t very cost-effective, so you might want to do the following instead.